Russia says would be threatened by Iran military action

 "We are definitely interested in the non-proliferation of weapons of mass destruction," Rogozin said on Friday.
 "But at the same time, we believe that any country has the right to have what it needs to feel comfortable, including Iran."

-Rogozin, often described as an anti-Western hawk, was appointed deputy prime minister in December, and will oversee Russia's defense sector when he returns to Moscow.
+Rogozin, often described as an anti-Western hawk, was appointed deputy prime minister in December, and will oversee Russia's defence sector when he returns to Moscow.

-The United States, the European Union and Japan are drawing up sanctions on Iran to try to force it to abandon its suspected nuclear weapons program.
-Tehran says its program does not have military aims.
+The United States, the European Union and Japan are drawing up sanctions on Iran to try to force it to abandon its suspected nuclear weapons programme.
+Tehran says its programme does not have military aims.

 The United States on Thursday took punitive action against three oil companies dealing with Iranian oil.